Log in

 Select the type of Zap you want to create.

-Once you click Create Zap, you'll be directed to the Zap editor.
+You can choose to bring data in from another app, send data out from your table, enrich or update your data, or start from scratch.
+Once you select the type of automation you want to create, you'll be directed to the Zap editor.
 Depending on the type of Zap you choose to create, the Zap editor will pre-select the table and the trigger or action.

 Once you're in the Zap editor, you can build your Zap, test it, and make sure it's ready to use!